Seasonal Worker Programme

 We give briefings to new seasonal workers when they arrive in Australia to start work.
 These briefings are an introduction to workplace rights and obligations in Australia.
 If you’re an approved employer under the programme, you can contact us at email@example.com to arrange a briefing for your new employees.

-For information about the programme contact the Department of Employment, Skills, Small and Family Business .
+For information about the programme contact the Department of Education, Skills and Employment .

 Seasonal workers and employers who are part of the programme can email firstname.lastname@example.org for information on workplace entitlements.
 You can also Call us.

 If you need an interpreter call the Translating and Interpreting Service (TIS) on 13 14 50.
 Tell the operator the language you speak and ask the operator to telephone us on 13 13 94.